 In today's world, everybody needs a distraction, a distraction from the exceptionally mundane and monotonous routine of their life.
 We convince ourselves to take a TRIP, as it is the answer to almost all our problems nowadays.
 We usually make several intricate plans to visit all the famous places across the globe hoping that it would provide us with that dose of refreshment and fun.
 Although that is not wrong, what we fail to realize is that there are several underrated travel destinations in our country which are off the map of the mainstream.
 It's high time we explore and rediscover the beauty of these places and give them the chance they deserve.
 Let us look past the charm of these cosmopolitan cities and experience the most beautiful gems and untapped natural beauty.

-Here are some of the hidden gems of our country, and a visit to them is an absolute must if you are a traveler who wishes to visit and explore the globe.
+Here are some of the hidden gems of India, and a visit to them is an absolute must if you are a traveler who wishes to visit and explore the globe.

 1. ZIRO VALLEY, ARUNACHAL PRADESH: